icon-project/icon-project.github.io/docs/transaction_signature.md

 }
 ```

 Transaction data is serialized by concatenating key, value pairs in `params` with `.` as a delimiter.
-Our final goal is generating the `signature` to sign the transaction, therefore, the `signature` field shown above example is not part of the data to be serialized.
+Our final goal is generating the `signature` of transaction data, therefore, the `signature` field shown above example is not part of the data to be serialized.
 Adding the method name, “icx_sendTransaction” in this example, to the serialized string as a prefix completes the serialization process.
 ```
 icx_sendTransaction.<key1>.<value1>....<keyN>.<valueN>
 ```